peterhinch/micropython-async/PRIMITIVES.md

  * Any further positional args are passed to the coro.
 Optional keyword only arg:
- * `barrier` A `Barrier` instance may be passed if the cancelling task needs to wait for confirmation of successful cancllation.
+ * `barrier` A `Barrier` instance may be passed if the cancelling task needs to wait for confirmation of successful cancellation.

 Class methods:
  * `cancel` Synchronous.
 Arg: a coro name.